How To Reduce Video Buffering Issues When Streaming?

 c.
 Memory Management: Background processes can impact memory management on the device.
 If multiple applications are running concurrently, and the device’s available RAM is limited, the operating system may prioritize memory allocation to foreground applications, pushing video playback to a lower priority.

-In such cases, the video player may not have sufficient memory to buffer video segments adequately, leading to buffering and interruptions.
+In such cases, the video player may not have sufficient memory to buffer video segments adequately, leading to video buffering and interruptions.

 d.
 CPU Utilization: Background processes that require significant CPU usage can interfere with video decoding and rendering processes.
 If the CPU is busy handling other tasks, the video player’s performance may suffer, leading to buffering and stuttering during video playback.

 e.
-Throttling and Power Saving Features: Many devices, especially mobile devices, implement throttling and power-saving features to conserve energy and prolong battery life.
+Throttling and Power-Saving Features: Many devices, especially mobile devices, implement throttling and power-saving features to conserve energy and prolong battery life.
 These features can limit the performance of the CPU and GPU when running on battery power or during extended periods of inactivity.
 As a result, video streaming may experience buffering and reduced playback quality.

 6. Software or App Glitches